Test-ban body chief enters race to lead U.N. nuclear watchdog

-After weeks of speculation about a possible bid, Lassina Zerbo of Burkina Faso, who heads the Comprehensive Nuclear-Test-Ban-Treaty Organization (CTBTO), told staff in a meeting at CTBTO headquarters in Vienna that he is running, a person in the meeting said on condition of anonymity.
-Feruta has told IAEA member states that he represents "continuity, credibility, impartiality and transparency", and Grossi has said he would ensure "transparency and a fluid and direct dialogue with all" https://www.cancilleria.gob.ar/en/announcements/news/letter-argentine-candidate-iaea-dg - an apparent reference to what some diplomats saw as excessive secrecy under Amano.
+After weeks of speculation about a possible bid, Lassina Zerbo of Burkina Faso, who heads the Comprehensive Nuclear-Test-Ban-Treaty Organization (CTBTO), told staff in a meeting at CTBTO headquarters in Vienna that he is running with the support of "his country and his region", a person in the meeting said.
+Romania's Feruta has told member states that he represents "continuity, credibility, impartiality, and transparency", and Grossi has said he would ensure "transparency and a fluid and direct dialogue with all" https://www.cancilleria.gob.ar/en/announcements/news/letter-argentine-candidate-iaea-dg - an apparent reference to what some diplomats saw as excessive secrecy under Amano.

-Zerbo, 55, has yet to circulate a platform as widely.
-He told staff he has the support of his country and his region.
+Zerbo and Ziakova have yet to circulate platforms as widely.
 Diplomats who follow the IAEA do not expect major shifts in how the agency handles its most high-profile issues, such as inspections in Iran and its sought-after return to North Korea.

 Zerbo drew the ire of IAEA heavyweight Russia last month by saying where and when Russian CTBTO monitoring stations that scan the air for radioactive particles went offline after a mysterious explosion during a rocket engine test there.
 Zerbo also posted a simulation https://twitter.com/SinaZerbo/status/1163094836569882625 of the potential path taken by a plume of gas from the explosion, which made it clear that several stations' communications shut down as the plume was believed to have been approaching.